geektechniquestudios/TimerToDo/README.md

 If you'd like to see a demonstration, you can check it out [here](www.youtube.com)

-This project relies on a mysql database called "todolist" with a table called "list_items".
+This project relies on a MySQL database called "todolist" with a table called "list_items".
 As this software is obviously not consumer ready in its current state, to use this software, you must make a mysql database and table.
 The following is an example of a creation script that would work:

 ```
 create table list_items